 Alex works with our app together with his mom and his behavioral therapist.
 His speech therapist and the pre-school he attends join in as well, allowing him to play the app as a reward.
 Even though Alex’s first steps in our app were difficult, the boy is more and more eager to play the games. […]

 Alex is an autistic 5-year-old boy.
 He was diagnosed very early – he was only 1.5.
-Today, together with his mother and behavioural therapist, he begins working with the DrOmnibus Inclusive Education app.
+Today, together with his mother and behavioral therapist, he begins working with the DrOmnibus app.
 The boy knows the Turkish alphabet and can count in Hungarian, but has problems handling everyday situations.
-Let us tell you his […]
+Let us tell you his story.
+Alex’s […]

 Learning can be funnier, easier and more rewarding

 Our 5 year old autistic nonverbal son Dylan now has tried your DrOminbus app for almost a week, and he absolutely loves it!
 Although Dylan has about eighty different learning apps on his IPad, your app is the one he now wants to play all day long with.
 As soon as he gets up in […]